 Sessions were called labs and workshops.
 There were DIY Labs, Solutions Labs and Prototype Labs.
 Workshops were brainstorming sessions, which were facilitated by their sponsors or volunteers.
 Flipcharts, markers, post-it notes, and crayons were easily accessible in designated areas.
 Collaborate!

 They sold plenty of sponsorship opportunities, but it was weaved into overall user-experience.
 Instead of having a sponsor get on a stage to introduce the speaker and talk about their company and products, the sponsored speaker introduction was done in a short and artsy video format.
 Nice!
 Who says print is dead?
 C2 Montreal created a beautiful print magazine for this event.
-All sponsors’ information and their product offerings were highlighted in the magazine, daily program guide and on the walls where relevant to their websites.
+All sponsors’ information and their product offerings were highlighted in the magazine, daily program guide and on the walls were relevant to their websites.
 It gave sponsors plenty of visibility, yet it was not intrusive to attendees.
 Seamless!
-Fun: Before the keynote sessions, an actor speaking poetically would tell a story about the upcoming topics as if it were a Shakespeare play.
-I found that delightful.
-Clever!

 Between sessions, there were quick and fun C2 minutes: Justin Kingsley would get on the stage and tell us something unique about Montreal such as the local custom of greeting with two kisses on the cheeks starting on your right.

 Of course, we also needed to be educated about Montreal Hockey and learn how to cheer properly for the Montreal Canadians during their play-off against New York Rangers.
 Laugh!
-(As a brief Montreal Canadians fan, I am very sorry that they lost the play-offs to New York Rangers.)
+(As a brief Montreal Canadians fan, I am very sorry that they lost the playoffs to New York Rangers.)
 This conference brought in local artists and small business owners in two formats.
 Vendors can leverage space for the full conference to showcase their products or they can have a demo table to showcase their products for a specific time.
-In addition to bringing locals in to the conference, they also took attendees out into the community.
+In addition to bringing locals into the conference, they also took attendees out into the community.
 You could choose guided tours of Cirque Du Soleil headquarters, the Montreal Museum of Fine Arts or local artist studios.
 Community!
 Keurig Coffee Maker was one of the sponsors.
 They discreetly set up multiple stations for DIY drinks with various tea and coffee selections.
 Love it!
-Interactive: Unlike a traditional conference in a hotel or convention-center setting, the venue was in an art gallery-like rustic warehouse.
-They incorporated indoor and outdoor space.
-The center of the indoor space was a bar (Yes, a bar!!) where people could get drinks and hang out.
-Surrounding the bar was three separate sponsored lounge areas, each one uniquely decorated (and sponsored).
-Artsy!

 One lounge listed 8 questions and posted them on three walls.
 You could contribute your own ideas on post cards and clip your recommendations on the walls.
 Or you could find 3-4 attendees and get into a pool of plastic bubbles and do a fun brainstorming exercise through a guided realization with your eyes blind-folded.
 Let your mind flow.
 Free!